 Mi Cayito, as we mentioned before, is the most popular gay beach in Cuba.
 That is one of the signs Cuba is gradually coming to terms with the reality of LGBTs.

 Plus, if you are a member of the LGBT society, you will be glad to know that more and more gay and gay-friendly places of entertainment are sprouting randomly all over Cuba.
 If you want to experience the best gay holiday on a Cuban beach, visit Mi Cayito.

 All in All, Which Parts of Cuba Have the Best Beaches?

 - Cayo Largo del Sur.
-Cayo Largo’s beaches have the finest and whitest sand in all of Cuba.
+Cayo Largo’s beaches have the finest and whitest sand in Cuba.
 If you are ever in Cayo Largo del Sur, make sure you have visited Playa Paraiso and Playa Sirena.
 Playa Paraiso is on Cayo Largo’s southwest coast, while Playa Sirena is on its western tip.